-Our study suggests that children will still be exposed to nicotine when parents smoke inside or outside the home, even if the children aren’t there while they’re doing it.
-Thirdhand smoke accumulates in dust and on other surfaces, such as the clothes of the smoker, as well as household objects like toys.
+Our study suggests that children will still be exposed to nicotine when parents smoke inside or outside their homes, even if the children aren’t there while they’re doing it.
+Thirdhand smoke accumulates in dust and on other surfaces, such as on the clothes of the smoker, as well as on household objects like toys and pillows.

 4. Avoid smoking indoors.

-The next best option to quitting smoking would be to ban smoking completely in the home and car.
+The best way to prevent thirdhand smoke exposure in kids is to quit smoking completely.
+However, if that is not currently feasible, the next best option is to ban smoking in the home and car.
 Have designated smoking clothes to leave outside before going back into the home.
 And take a shower.
 I realize that these steps seem like a lot of work.
-But besides quitting completely, they are the most effective ways that we know of right now to keep second and thirdhand smoke out of the home.
-Research will help us figure out other ways.
+But besides quitting completely, they are the most effective ways that we know of right now to keep secondhand and thirdhand smoke out of the home.
+Continued research will help us figure out other ways.